 This is often the case with interchange-plus pricing and credit card processing.
 You’re reading this because you’re likely tired of paying high credit card processing fees, and you probably came across an article or two that touts interchange-plus as the solution to your problem.

 At this very moment you know just enough to be dangerous.
+Interchange plus pricing is not automatically the fix for your problem of high processing fees.
 I highly suggest (and I know my previous employer would agree) that you keep reading.

 - The Flawed Definition of Interchange-Plus